 - Avoid the steep paths, which can be ice covered in case of frost

 - Watch out not to cause falling rocks

-- Plan your route in advance and adapt it to your physical condition
+- Plan your route and adapt it to your physical condition

-Finally the Syndicat mixte du Salève recalls that you are responsible for your own safety!
+Finally, the Syndicat mixte du Salève recalls that you are responsible for your safety!

 Discovery itinerary of the Salève mountain